Talks and Workshops

 Thursday, 7 November 2024

-This workshop is being run in collaboration with the Manchester Museum, as part of the 2024 Being Human Festival.
-This is a closed session open to local African diaspora community groups upon invitation.
+This workshop was ran in collaboration with the Manchester Museum, as part of the 2024 Being Human Festival.
+This closed session was open to local African diaspora community groups.

 What's In Your Wardrobe?
 Telling & Sharing Clothing Stories